transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 #### Deploying the proxy to your cluster
 {: #ibp-console-adv-deployment-pkcs11-proxy-deploy}

 In order to use HSM with any blockchain node, you need to configure a PKCS #11 proxy that enables communications between the HSM and your blockchain nodes.
-The following steps guide you through the process of building an image for the proxy, deploying it, and configuring the communciations with your blockchain node.
+The following steps guide you through the process of building an image for the proxy, deploying it, and configuring the communications with your blockchain node.

 ##### **Step one:**  Create a new namespace
 {: #ibp-console-adv-deployment-pkcs11-proxy-deploy-s1}